Parlour Palm (Chamaedorea elegans) Indoor Care and Common Problems with Solutions

 Related Plants

-Chamaedorea elegans is closely related to Chamaedorea seifrizii (Reed Palm) and Chamaedorea erumpens (Bamboo Palm).
+Chamaedorea elegans is closely related to Chamaedorea seifrizii (Reed Palm) and Chamaedorea erumpens (Bamboo Palm) and are grouped together under the common name, 'Bamboo Palms'.

 Where to Buy

-If you are looking to add Parlour Palm to your collection, here is a Link to Etsy Shops.
+If you are looking to add Parlour Palm to your collection, they are readily available online on Etsy (Link to Etsy).

 Parlour palm, Chamaedorea elegans